 Raising student satisfaction with Library resources is one of our highest priorities – so send us your reading lists to ensure that...

-You don’t have to upload revised Word or PDF lists to Blackboard every year, link to PDFs of scanned extracts, or send them to your Academic Liaison Librarian and Blackwell’s.
+Benefits of using an online reading list include not having to: upload revised Word or PDF lists to Blackboard every year; link to PDFs of scanned extracts; or send update lists to your Academic Liaison Librarian.

 Contact your Academic Liaison Librarian for advice on setting up and maintaining your reading lists online.